posssson/SmartSpin2k/README.md

 * SmartSpin2k ERG function is a great way to improve your cycling performance.
 It allows you to train at a consistent power output, which is essential for improving your speed and endurance.
 ERG stands for "electronic resistance control."
 It works by automatically adjusting the resistance on your bike based on the power output you set in your training app.
 * Online competition: SmartSpin2k can connect to Zwift, TrainerRoad, and many other cycling apps allowing you to compete with other riders online.
 This is a great way to stay motivated and push yourself to new heights.
 * Do you have a spin bike that doesn't output realistic or accurate power numbers?
 If so, you're not alone.
 Many spin bikes have inaccurate power meters that can make it difficult to track your progress and train effectively.
 With SmartSpin2k you can calibrate the power output of your spin bike.

-## Cost

-The cost of building a SmartSpin2k varies depending on the cost of your 3D printer and the cost of the components.
-However, the total cost should be under $150.

 ## Conclusion